esperar/redis-perf/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit issues and pull requests.
+Feel free to submit issues and pull requests. @esperar

 ## License